Conservatism in North America

 Conservatism in North America is a political philosophy that varies in form, depending on the country and the region, but that has similar themes and goals.
 Academic study into the differences and similarities between conservatism in North American countries has been undertaken on numerous occasions.
 Reginald Bibby has asserted that the primary reason that conservatism has been so strong and enduring throughout North America is because of the propagation of religious values from generation to generation.
-This connection is strongest in mainstream Protestantism in the United States and both Protestantism and Roman Catholicism in Canada.
+This connection is strongest in mainstream Protestantism in the United States, and both Protestantism and Roman Catholicism in Canada.

 According to Louis Hartz, nations that developed from settler colonies were European "fragments" that froze the class structure and underlying ideology prevalent in the mother country at the time of their foundation.
 He considered Latin America and French Canada to be fragments of feudal Europe, and the United States and English Canada as liberal fragments.
 However Gad Horowitz, writing that Hartz had acknowledged a Tory influence in English Canada, claimed a conservative tradition had developed there as well.
 American conservatism is different from European conservatism, with its combination of traditionalism and libertarianism, and has its roots in American traditions and classical liberalism of the 18th and 19th centuries, although Canada also developed an American-style conservatism that competed with the older Tory conservatism.
 A right-wing conservatism, or "Latin conservatism", developed in Latin America and Quebec.
 Today, conservative and conservative liberal parties in North America cooperate through the International Democrat Union.

 Canada

 Conservatism in Canada is generally considered to be primarily represented by the modern-day Conservative Party of Canada in federal party politics, and by various centre-right and right-wing parties at the provincial level.
 The first party calling itself "Conservative" in what would become Canada was elected in the Province of Canada election of 1854.

 Far-right politics have never been a prominent force in Canadian society.
 Canadian conservative ideology is rooted in British "Tory-ism", rather than American liberalism.
 Stemming from the resettlement of United Empire Loyalist after the American Revolutionary War with traditionalist conservatism views alongside pro-market liberalism ideals, is the reason that unlike the conservatives in the United States, Canadian conservatives generally prefer the Westminster system of government.
-The United States of America is a federal republic, while Canada is a federal parliamentary democracy with a constitutional monarchy.
+The United States of America is a federal republic with a presidential democracy, while Canada is a federal parliamentary democracy with a constitutional monarchy.